Kjdragan/vertex-ai-creative-studio/KevinSideWork/Documentation_for_Projects/currentstatus.md

 ## For New AI Assistants

-**Current Priority:** System is stable and operational.
+**Current Priority:** System is stable and operational with clean startup logs.
 Focus on:
 1. Monitoring system health
-2. Addressing minor cosmetic issues if requested
-3. Implementing new features or improvements
+2. Implementing new features or improvements
-4. Maintaining this document with any significant changes
+3. Maintaining this document and `lessonslearned.md` with any significant changes
+4. Leveraging documented lessons to avoid repeating solved problems

 **Key Success Metrics:**
 - Music generation completing in <30 seconds
 - No timeout errors
 - Successful GCS uploads
 - All 5 MCP servers responding
+- Clean startup logs without environment variable warnings

 **Contact Context:** User (kjdrag) is working on WSL environment, prefers environment variable configuration, and values permanent fixes over temporary workarounds.

 ---

-*This document should be updated whenever significant changes are made to the system architecture, configuration, or status.*
+*This document should be updated whenever significant changes are made to the system architecture, configuration, or status.
+Companion document `lessonslearned.md` contains technical coding lessons and framework insights.*